 - Scaling up along with your traffic

 Cloudflare can help with all three.
-But what exactly is Cloudflare and how can a CDN help speed, security, and scalability?
+But what exactly is Cloudflare and how can Cloudflare’s CDN help speed, security, and scalability?

 At the core, Cloudflare is a Content Delivery Network (CDN) composed of hundreds of data centers located in more than 100 countries.
 Founded by Matthew Prince in 2009, Cloudflare has grown to handle five to ten percent of the global internet traffic, making Cloudflare one of the largest CDNs in the world.

 How Does Cloudflare Work?

 A CDN like Cloudflare makes use of a process called caching.
 A cache is a place where frequently-viewed data is stored to make it faster to retrieve.

 Think about checking the time – if someone asks you what time it is, it will take some effort to pull your phone out of your pocket and check.
 However, if someone else asks you about it a few seconds later, you can just say the time you remember seeing.
 In that case, the time you remember is the cache.
 Of course, after time passes this cache will not be accurate anymore, so it’s important to refresh it as needed.

 Cloudflare will check on your website (also known as the origin) every so often to keep its cache up-to-date.
 The Cloudflare CDN will then serve that cache to any visitors requesting your website.
 The main benefit of using Cloudflare is that visitors around the world will be downloading your website from a location that’s physically closer to them, giving them faster loading times.
 However, it also means that since some of the requests are handled completely by the CDN, your server will experience a lower load, and more visitors will be able to look at your website at the same time.